The house was built in Appalachian style,

 Serapis and Isis,

-And an old statue in Diana’s temple, which the locals said
+And an old statue in Diana’s temple, which the locals

 Was Iphigenia, Agamemnon's daughter,